oac-tree/oac-tree/doc/coreinstructions.rst

 Listen
 ^^^^^^

-Instruction that executes its child instruction each time specific variables are updated.
+**Asynchronous** instruction that executes its child instruction each time specific variables are updated.
 By default, it will only report a finished status (success or failure) when the child instruction fails.

 Attributes: